 “I really, really feel there's so much value in opening this subject up.
 There are so many circumstances in which you can lose people, but all of us will experience death in some way in our lives and making that part of the daily narrative is really essential.

 “I went through a period of being really very isolated in my grief, but, I think, by opening up we are able to sort of connect to each other in more ways than we are divided.”

-With the Lost Hours Mural, Annie hopes her message of unity and support in the face of grief will help the walkers on the night, as well as the thousands of visitors and passers by that will see it between October and December.
+With the Lost Hours Mural, Annie hoped her message of unity and support in the face of grief would help the walkers on the night, as well as the thousands of visitors and passers by that saw it between October and December.

 “There's all kinds of loss in the world and I think everyone's experienced it.
-You can have a breakup, your pet can die, you can experience major trauma; no one's trauma, pain or heartbreak should be overlooked.
-We'll all battle with our mental health at some point, and every feeling is valid.
-Hopefully the mural will unite people and show we're all flawed, but there's always someone in the world who loves you”
+You can have a breakup, your pet can die, you can experience major trauma; no one's trauma, pain or heartbreak should be overlooked."